 Excess moisture can also damage the wooden flooring.
 If you’ve got dogs or kids or just forget to take off your stilettos, your floors will likely end up with scratches or gouges.
 Dropping a heavy element on the wood flooring can break its board pieces.
 The same as moisture, excessive heat (Unwanted temperature for long term) can also damage the flooring and cause gaps to occur.

-2. The solution of damaged wooden flooring
+2. The solution of damaged Parquet flooring

 (i) Refinishing and (ii) Repolishing is the only available option to get the wood floor shine back.
 You should not get confused with refinishing and repolishing.
 Both are two different things and cannot be used interchangeably.
 Refinishing is replacing each board of wooden floors one by one, whereas repolishing is done to repair minor scratches to remove the ugly look of the floor and get the charm back.

-3. How to replace damaged wooden floor
+3. How to replace damaged parquet floor

 Replacement of damaged floor is done only when the floor is older than 1-2 decade and completely lost It’s look and have major scratches and dents on it.
 The replacement of the wooden floor is done partially as well as fully.